Mosque shooter a white nationalist seeking revenge

 The gunman behind at least one of the mosque shootings in New Zealand that left 49 people dead on Friday tried to make a few things clear in the manifesto he left behind: He is a 28-year-old Australian white nationalist who hates immigrants.
-He was set off by attacks in Europe that were perpetrated by Muslims.
+He was angry about attacks in Europe that were perpetrated by Muslims.
 He wanted revenge, and he wanted to create fear.

 He also, quite clearly, wanted attention.

-Though he claimed not to covet fame, the gunman — whose name was not immediately released by police — left behind a 74-page document posted on social media under the name Brenton Tarrant in which he said he hoped to survive the attack to better spread his ideas in the media.
+Though he claimed not to covet fame, the gunman — who authorities identified as Brenton Harrison Tarrant — left behind a 74-page document posted on social media under his name in which he said he hoped to survive the attack to better spread his views in the media.

 He also livestreamed to the world in graphic detail his assault on the worshippers at Christchurch's Al Noor Mosque.